On the perspective of experiential retail: An Interview with Caleb Watson from Spark

 Spark’s concept store in Newmarket has been shortlisted for the World Retail Awards in the category “Best Customer Experience Initiative – Retailer” alongside international top brands like Nike, Samsung or LEGO.
 Congratulations!
 It’s a great recognition for the effort Spark invested into creating a uniquely engaging experience for your customers.
 What makes the Newmarket store experience stand out?

 CW: Thank you!
 It has been very exciting and rewarding to see our efforts recognized not only locally but also internationally.
 It makes all the effort worthwhile.
 Yes – our new retail store design (which is now in place in several stores including Newmarket and our flagship Commercial Bay location) merges physical, digital, and experiential design together to create a unique and immersive customer journey.
-We know our customers don’t just come in store to buy a new broadband plan or phone these days – instead they might be looking for advice on how to navigate their way through a range of technologies and digital choices.
+We know our customers don’t just visit our stores to buy a new broadband plan or phone these days – instead they might be looking for advice on how to navigate their way through a range of technologies and digital choices.
 Ultimately, they want to touch and feel the options available to them – and then talk to an expert.

 The retail locations are just one of the many expressions of the overall strategy at Spark, where you decidedly put the emphasis on the customer experience across all touch points.
 How did you arrive at the decision to put the customer at the heart of your initiatives?